 These Are The 6 Scariest Bugs That Live In Vermont That You Should Know About

 Vermont is not typically considered a terribly dangerous place to live, but we do have our fair share of creepy crawlies.
-From bugs that can transmit disease to a few of the most dangerous spiders in the world, here are the worst insects you’re likely to encounter around here.
+From bugs that can transmit diseases to a few of the most dangerous spiders in the world, here are the worst insects you’re likely to encounter around here.
 Curious about what kind of bugs in Vermont can be harmful?
 Check them out:

-Do you know of any other dangerous bugs that dwell in Vermont?
+Do you know of any other dangerous bugs in Vermont?
 Share and let us know in the comments.
-For more of the scariest stuff in this state,
+Keep exploring for more of the scariest things in Vermont!